LAL-project/treebank-parser/README.md

 	optional arguments:
 	  -h, --help            show this help message and exit --RemoveFunctionWords
 	                        Remove function words from each sentence.
+A function word is identified by the values 'ADP','AUX','CCONJ','DET','NUM','PART','PRON','SCONJ' in the
+	                        corresponding UPOS field.
+See the documentation of function 'is_function_word' of the 'conllu.line_parser.line_parser' class for more details on the origins of this classification.
 	  --RemovePunctuationMarks
 	                        Remove punctuation marks from each sentence.
+A punctuation mark is identified by the value 'PUNCT' in the corresponding UPOS field.
+	  --DiscardSentencesShorter length_in_words
+	                        Discard sentences of less than or equal to a given length (in words).
+This criterion is applied after removing punctuation marks and/or function words.
+	  --DiscardSentencesLonger length_in_words
+	                        Discard sentences of more than or equal to a given length (in words).
+This criterion is applied after removing punctuation marks and/or function words.